plasma-umass/scalene/README.md

 1. Scalene profiles _copying volume_, making it easy to spot inadvertent copying, especially due to crossing Python/library boundaries (e.g., accidentally converting `numpy` arrays into Python arrays, and vice versa).
 1. **NEW!** Scalene now reports the percentage of memory consumed by Python code vs. native code.
 1. **NEW!** Scalene now highlights hotspots (code accounting for significant percentages of CPU time or memory allocation) in red, making them even easier to spot.
+1. **NEW!** Scalene can produce reduced profiles (via `--reduced-profile`) that only report lines that consume more than 1% of CPU or perform at least 100 allocations.
+1. **NEW!** Scalene now also supports `@profile` decorators to profile only specific functions.

 # Comparison to Other Profilers